-Generally, campsites do not have electricity for charging phones or laptops or using CPAP machines.
+Campsites do not have electricity for charging phones, laptops or using CPAP machines.
+Anyone needing to use a CPAP must bring the appropriate battery pack.
+Recharging locations are available.

 Parents may drive Scouts their campsites after check-in but must rapidly unload gear and return to the parking lot at the Camp Snyder entrance to avoid congestion on the roadway and to leave room for emergency vehicles.